TeamMood/teammood.github.com/_posts/2020-02-02-15-retrospective-tools-best-of-list-2020.md

 ## Retrospective tool \#12: Sprint Boards

-Sprint Boards is built for Agile developers.
+Sprint Boards is built for **Agile developers**.
 With keyboard shortcuts for adding and saving cards and support for merging duplicates, it makes retrospectives simple and easy.
 You can also lock boards when you’re done to prevent further changes.

 ### Pricing